TheLastCylon/ecosystem/documentation/statistics_keeper.md

 responses discussed below.
 All the data will be there though, and it will be beautified for you.

-I'm showing protocol level responses in this document, because one will typically want to use that when using an RRD Graphing solution.
+**Note:** I'm showing protocol level responses in this document, because one will typically want to use that when writing data to a real-time analytics database, rather than the responses from a command line tool.

-For the raw responses, you'll get a response that, if you put it through a JSON beautifier of some kind, will look like this:
+With the raw responses, you'll get something like what we have below, if you put it through a JSON beautifier of some kind first:

 ```json
 {